d3/d3-plugins/d3/data.graph/README.md

   */
 ```

-Or back to a matrix:
+Or back to a matrix

 ```js
   graph.matrix();